skylight-hq/skylight.digital/_projects/usaf_arms.md

 {% capture challenge %}
   <p>
-    ARMS is a mission-critical application that the USAF uses to track and manage flight data for about 65,000 aircrew and parachutists &mdash; including flying hours, flight and jump schedules, readiness information, and training and evaluation.
+    ARMS is a mission-critical application that the USAF uses to track and manage flight data for about 65,000 aircrew and parachutists — including flying hours, flight and jump schedules, readiness information, and training and evaluation.
 It consists of seven different functional modules, such as Jumps (jump training records management) and Training (student profile management and accomplishments).